Ciao-Project/ciao-project.github.io/ciao/setup/developer.md

 ## Proxies

-One of the nice things about using ciao-down is that it is proxy aware.
+One of the nice things about using ccloudvm is that it is proxy aware.
-When you run ciao-down create, ciao-down looks in its environment for proxy variables such as http_proxy, https_proxy and no_proxy.
+When you run ccloudvm create, ccloudvm looks in its environment for proxy variables such as http_proxy, https_proxy and no_proxy.
 If it finds them it ensures that these proxies are correctly configured for all the software that it installs and uses inside the VM, e.g., apt, docker, wget, ciao-cli.
-So if your development machine is sitting behind a proxy, ensure you have your proxy environment variables set before running ciao-down.
+So if your development machine is sitting behind a proxy, ensure you have your proxy environment variables set before running ccloudvm.

 # Getting Started with Bare Metal